cmendible/cmendible.github.io/content/posts/2021/2021-09-13-aks-windows-node-pool-spot-virtual-machines-ephemeral-disks.md

 The idea was to create a cluster that could be used to run Windows batch workloads and minimize costs by deploying the following:

-* An AKS cluster with 2 linux nodes and epehemeral disks as the default node pool configuration.
+* An AKS cluster with 2 linux nodes and ephemeral disks as the default node pool configuration.
 * A Windows node pool with Spot Virtual Machines, ephemeral disks and auto-scaling enabled.
 * Set the windows node pool minimum count and initial number of nodes set to 0.